jgaryi/E115_BirdWatchingApp/README.md

 **Files:**
 - **TransferLearningModel.ipynb**: This notebook discussed the bird song acoustic representation in time, and time-frequency domain as "image". illustrate the feature extraction for the model prediction.

-- **BirdWatchingApp.ipynb**: This notebook illustrate how to use BirdNET model prediction bird species, and ranking of the result according to prediction confidence.
+- **BirdWatchingApp.ipynb**: This notebook illustrate how to use BirdNET model for bird species prediction, and ranking of the result according to prediction confidence.

 **5.3 Transfer Learning for Identification of Rare Bird Species**